tdownie0/music-theor-ease/topics/Website_Setup/ch2.md

 have an id of `first`, so `#first` applies.
 Its specificity is `1-0-0`, and since this is greater than the `0-1-1`, this selector will override the previous two selectors, leaving us with the color green for our text.

-I will let you attempt to figure out the others from here.
-The only tricky ones left may be `.fourth .fifth` and `#fourth #sixth`.
-With a space between the two, this indicates that the child of an HTML element must have the second selector listed, but the parent must have the first.
-These child elements are directly nested in the parent HTML element.
+Anyone who wishes to try and correctly identify the resulting colors for the text above is invited to.
+Some of these may be tricky, for example, `.fourth .fifth` and `#fourth #sixth`.
+With a space between the selectors, this indicates that the second selector will work on a child HTML element containing the selector, but only if the parent contains the first selector.
+Elements that are directly nested in another HTML element are referred to as children, and the element containing these children is referred to as a parent.
 Here is a table of the solution:

 | Text  | Colors |
 | :---- | ------ |